RupendraCHA/Easesmith_Assignment/E_Commerce_Listing_Page/README.md

   Additionally, there is a button that redirects the user back to the product listing page upon clicking."

   ### 3) Model Popup is floated over Product listing page after click the "Add to Cart button":
+  After clicking the 'Add to Cart' button, a modal popup appears displaying the product's details, including the name, description, rating, reviews, original         price, and discounted price.
+The modal can be closed by clicking the cancel button, the 'X' icon, or anywhere outside the modal on the webpage, returning the       user to the product listing page.

 # Component Structure:
   ## Header Page consist of:
        a) Navbar Component